 - Interactive designers

-Based on data from the U.S. Bureau of Labor Statistics (BLS), employment of graphic designers should increase by 7% between 2012 and 2022 (www.bls.gov).
-A six percent increase is projected for multimedia artists and animators during the same decade.
-The BLS reported that graphic designers earned an average yearly salary of $48,730 in 2012.
-Multimedia artists received $69,560 in average annual compensation.
+Based on data from the U.S. Bureau of Labor Statistics (BLS), employment of graphic designers should increase by 3% between 2018 and 2028 (www.bls.gov).
+A 4% increase is projected for multimedia artists and animators during the same decade.
+The BLS reported that graphic designers earned a median yearly salary of $50,370 in 2018, while multimedia artists earned a median salary of $72,520.

 Individuals who want to increase their knowledge and advance their positions in the professional field may choose to pursue a master's degree or even a doctorate in media art.
 Graduate degrees may allow students to focus on narrower segments of the profession, such as production, engineering, software, design, technologies, media forms or research.